Erik Lenderman: I/O, Cognitive Psychology & Performance Management

 Performance Management Strategies

-The process of enhancing an organization’s performance management practices requires a simple 4-step process, which addresses the individual and group’s ‘State’, ‘Objectives’, ‘Strategies’, and ‘Massive Action’.
-This includes state of mind, objectives, strategies for achieving those objectives, and tasks that must be completed.
-Apply the model developed by Robbins Research International.
+Those organizations who are interested may leverage a simple 4-step process, which addresses the individual and group’s ‘State’, ‘Objectives’, ‘Strategies’, and ‘Massive Action’.
+This includes state of mind, objectives, strategies for achieving those objectives, and tasks that must be completed (See: Robbins Research International).